Pogjunan/Pogjunan/README.md

 I co-authored an accepted IEEE GRSL paper on satellite-based solar irradiance prediction, and I am currently leading a study on conditional diffusion for the same forecasting problem.

-This GitHub is where I organize research code, paper implementations, and study notes related to generative modeling and forecasting.

 ## Research interests